 This particular omnibus, No. 2769, is a type OPD2/1 with chassis number 511956.
 This indicates that it was the 1956th chassis manufactured by Leyland in England in 1951.
 The bus was placed into service on 4th February 1954; it operated in Sydney from Burwood, Willoughby, Randwick and Kingsgrove Depots until 1969 and in Newcastle from 1969 to 1975.

-No.2769 was the last double decker bus used by the PTC in Newcastle and made a special farewell trip through that City's main streets on 24th May, 1975.
-At the conclusion of this journey it was driven to Sydney and carried a bus load of interested transport enthusiasts.
+No.2769 was the last double decker bus used by the Public Transport Commission in Newcastle and made a special farewell trip through that city's main streets on 24th May 1975.
+At the conclusion of this journey it was driven to Sydney, carrying a busload of transport enthusiasts.
 On its return to Sydney it was placed into service at Burwood Depot, until finally withdrawn from service in March 1976.

 Around 2,000 mechanically powered double deck buses have operated in Australia since 1905, most with British chassis and body designs following British practice.
 No. 2769 was the last of the old style built in Australia and represents the double deck bus in its basic form, with front mounted engine, and rear platform and staircase, usually requiring a two-person crew.
 The Leyland double deck bus holds a significant place in transport history and is a valued object in the Museum's transport collection.